Overnight Baked Eggs Bruschetta

 - Fresh basil leaves

 - Meanwhile, in a large skillet, heat remaining oil over medium-high heat.
 Add mushrooms; cook and stir until tender.
 Stir in seasonings.
 Sprinkle 1 cup mushrooms over crust.
-Stir pizza sauce into remaining mushrooms in pan.
+Stir pizza sauce into mushrooms remaining in pan.

 - Cook, uncovered, 3-5 minutes or until whites are completely set and yolks begin to thicken but are not hard.
 Using a slotted spoon, remove eggs; place over mushrooms in baking pan.
 Spoon pizza sauce mixture around eggs.
 Sprinkle goat cheese and remaining mozzarella over eggs and mushrooms.
 Refrigerate, covered, overnight.

 - Remove pan from refrigerator 30 minutes before baking.
 Preheat oven to 400°.
 Sprinkle onions over top.
 Bake, uncovered, until golden brown and heated through, 10-15 minutes.
 Top with basil just before serving.